Salvatore Masiello: From Venezia to Palermo

-Masiello started his career at Venezia, he made one Serie B appearances before moved to Lumezzane (Lega Pro Prima Divisione).
-In January 2003, he was signed by U.S. Città di Palermo, rejoined chairman Maurizio Zamparini.
-In 2004–05 season, he became a surplus of newly promoted Palermo, and he was loaned to Piacenza along with Simone Pepe.
-In 2005–06 season, he returned to Palermo, made his Serie A debut on 6 November 2005, against Sampdoria.
+Masiello started his career at Venezia, he made one Serie B appearance before moving to Lumezzane (Lega Pro Prima Divisione).
+In January 2003, he was signed by U.S. Città di Palermo and rejoined chairman Maurizio Zamparini.
+In the 2004–05 season, he became a surplus of newly promoted Palermo, and he was loaned to Piacenza along with Simone Pepe.
+In the 2005–06 season, he returned to Palermo, and made his Serie A debut on 6 November 2005, against Sampdoria.

 Udinese

 In January 2006, he was involved in the transfer deal of David Di Michele, to join Udinese along with Pepe and Nicola Santoni in joint-ownership.
-Masiello's half registration rights was valued for €250,000 at that time.
+Masiello's half-registration rights were valued at €250,000 at that time.
 In the 2005–06 season, he played three Serie A games, two for Palermo and one for Udinese.

-In 2006–07 season, he was loaned to Messina (Serie A) and 2007–08 for Vicenza (Serie B).
+In the 2006–07 season, he was loaned to Messina (Serie A) and in 2007–08 for Vicenza (Serie B).
 In June 2008, Udinese acquired the whole rights for free.

 Bari

-In summer 2008, Masiello joined AS Bari from Udinese by joint-ownership bid, for €200,000.
-In June 2011 Bari acquired Masiello outright and sold Paulo Vitor Barreto back to Udinese.
+In the summer of 2008, Masiello joined AS Bari from Udinese by joint-ownership bid, for €200,000.
+In June 2011, Bari acquired Masiello outright and sold Paulo Vitor Barreto back to Udinese.

 Press reports in August 2011 stated that he was involved in a plate-throwing incident at a Bari team dinner.
 Fellow Bari player Alessandro Crescenzi was reportedly struck by the plate and had to have 40 stitches in the resulting wound.
-The club announced its intention to refer Masiello's conduct to the Court of Sports Arbitration of Lega Serie B and to seek termination of Masiello's contract.
+The club announced its intention to refer Masiello's conduct to the Court of Sports Arbitration of Lega Serie B and to seek the termination of Masiello's contract.

 Torino

 On 31 January 2012, the last day of the transfer market, he moved to Torino, with whom he signed a contract until 2013.
-At the end of the season he was promoted to Serie A, playing only the last league game AlbinoLeffe - Torino (0–0).
+At the end of the season, he was promoted to Serie A, playing only the last league game AlbinoLeffe - Torino (0–0).

-The following season competed in the top division with the Granata, he totalled 24 appearances.
+The following season competed in the top division with the Granata, he totaled 24 appearances.
 He remained a free transfer at the end of the season, but on 8 July 2013 signed a new contract with the Granata.
 He followed the same fate the following year: left without a contract, he signed with Torino for another season.